-AVTODOM Group Will Present An Exclusive Motorcycle KTM 300 EXC HARDENDURO
+AVTODOM Group will present an exclusive motorcycle KTM 300 EXC HARDENDURO

-(MENAFN- Market Press Release) October 31, 2023 10:48 am - The limited-edition model of the KTM 300 EXC HARDENDURO motorcycle will be available for purchase at KTM AVTODOM dealerships in the near future.
+(MENAFN- Abtodom) The limited-edition model of the KTM 300 EXC HARDENDURO motorcycle will be available for purchase at KTM AVTODOM dealerships in the near future.

 KTM 300 EXC HARDENDURO is a modification of the latest KTM 300 EXC model.
 It is designed for the most difficult races.
 300cc two-stroke engine cm and power 49 hp. provides maximum torque.
 The frame with increased longitudinal rigidity regulates loads and guarantees stability at high speeds.